leakyrelu/caarlos0.github.com/_posts/2017-03-16-monolith-production-coverage.md

 measure code covered by unit tests.

 It is an agent that you pass to the `java` command in the `javaagent` flag.
-It instruments the _bytecode_ and generate a binary report file.
+It instruments the _bytecode_ and generates a binary report file.
 Having the source and binary report files, you can generate human readable HTML reports .

-At the build phase, Maven plugins usually do all this work for us.
+At the build phase, Maven plugins usually does all this work for us.
 But I don't want the test coverage, I want production coverage.
 So, I need to add the JaCoCo agent to a production server to instrument production code.

 ## Instrumenting production code